hsilvap/oliver-take-home/README.md

 * Use a reducer or global state lib to set the selected product rather than fetching it several times
 * Add more and nicer styles.. lol
 * Add notifications to the user when a review is submitted
+* Add validations to the form, maybe using FORMIK